TieferDenker/ProjOilerCodes/README.md

 ## Description

-This repository contains all the codes (not passing all the test cases) that I've tried to implement for Project Euler.
+This repository contains all the codes (not passing all the test cases) that I've tried to implement for Project Euler

 ## Getting Started